 One really neat thing we did was to go see the “Real Pirates” exhibit at the Field Museum in Chicago.
 There was a real pirate ship named the “Whydah” which sank off of Cape Cod.
-In the exhibit they displayed many artifacts which were brought up, including lots of sunken treasure!
-(This link has pictures and video, and here’s another.)
+In the exhibit, they displayed many artifacts which were brought up, including lots of sunken treasure!
 They had a whole glass case of silver coins which were found.
 We decided to make some coins ourselves.
 We cut out irregular circles (the ones we saw in the exhibit were not perfectly round) and covered them with foil.
 Then the boys drew designs on them.
 I made a couple of money bags for them to hold their treasure.
 For art, they decorated some coloring pages of parrots with glitter.

-Here are the books we read (and liked):
+Here are the Pirate books we read (and liked):

 Treasure Island (free download from freeclassicaudiobooks.com)